jrremlinger/LC_ToxicOmega_Tools/README.md

 * Where applicable, certain symbols can be used when determining a destination:
 	* $: Using "$" indicates random/natural destination.
 For players this will act as an inverse-teleporter putting them inside the factory.
 For items it will choose a normal item spawnpoint.
 For enemies it will either use vents or outside spawnpoints depending on the type of enemy.
 	* !: Using "!" chooses the ships terminal as a target.
 This is only applicable for teleportation.
 	* @(int): Using "@" followed by a number will choose the waypoint with that index as the target.
-This is only applicable for teleportation.
 	* #(int): Using "#" followed by a number will choose the player with that Client ID as the target.
-This is only applicable for teleportation.

 ---